First Databank: FDB OrderKnowledge (formerly OrderView Med Knowledge Base)

-FDB Vela

-FDB Vela cloud-native electronic prescribing (ePrescribing) network that enables the seamless flow of critical medication prescription information, benefits verification, and clinical decision support between prescribers, payers, pharmacies, and other constituents.
-FDB Vela provides medication eligibility and benefits information for millions of U.S. consumers and supports the current set of ePrescribing transactions required by the National Council for Prescription Drug Programs (NCPDP).

 Litigation

 A consumer coalition filed separate suits in a Boston, Massachusetts federal court against drug wholesaler McKesson Corporation and First Databank, accusing the companies of artificially inflating drug prices.
 The lawsuits say that McKesson and FDB conspired from 2002 through 2005 to set the list prices artificially high.
 The suit against First DataBank accused it of limiting its survey of wholesalers to a single company, McKesson.

 First Databank agreed to a settlement, tentatively approved by the federal court, in which it would not pay damages to the plaintiffs, but agreed to reduce average wholesale prices (AWPs) listed in its databases by five percent for about 2,033 drugs.
 McKesson chose to fight the suits.

 The settlement required First DataBank (FDB) to reduce the AWP mark-up from 1.25 to 1.20 times the Wholesale Acquisition Cost (WAC) for 1,442 NDCs identified in the litigation.
 FDB set the mark-up at 1.20 for all drugs independent of the litigation on September 26, 2009.
 The roll back of the WAC-to-AWP spread led to a 4% reduction in their AWP.
 FDB also stopped publishing AWP data on September 26, 2011, two years after the rollback adjustments were implemented.
 First DataBank continues to publish non-AWP drug pricing information, including WAC, Direct Price, and suggested wholesale price.